Community of practice - Sustainable management of soil (P3222)

 This proposal is to create a community of practice which will undertake a number of activities to support long term good practice in the sustainable management of soil.
 It will also help the industry attain soil quality that can provide eco-systems services such as habitat support, flood risk attenuation, carbon capture etc.

-This project is currently seeking industry support.
+This project is currently seeking industry input in the form of case studies and consultation.

 For mote information and to get involved with this project please contact Joanne Kwan